eschwartz/eschwartz.github.io/_posts/2024-02-13-otel-intro.md

 ![honeycomb bubble up screenshot](/assets/posts/2024-02-13-otel-intro/bubble-up.png)

-This is an incredibly powerful tool digging into application issues.
+This is an incredibly powerful tool for digging into application issues.

 ## Child Spans